atc0005/brick/docs/ezproxy.md

 file, one per line, with an explicit `::deny` suffix per user account entry.
 When those user accounts attempt to login again they will be denied access.

-To handle terminating active sessions, this application relies upon a local installation of `fail2ban` which runs alongside an EZproxy instance and this application.
+To handle timing out active sessions, this application relies upon a local installation of `fail2ban` which runs alongside an EZproxy instance and this application.
+See the [fail2ban](fail2ban.md) document for settings specific to `fail2ban`.

 This document covers specific settings used by EZproxy.
-See the [fail2ban](fail2ban.md) document for settings specific to `fail2ban`.

 ## Settings